Interested in Becoming an AmeriCorps VISTA?

 Eco3 seeks a member that is self-motivated and works well with diverse individuals.

-VISTA members will be serving on the Fond du Lac Reservation working on the Band’s food sovereignty efforts and the development of a new Agricultural Division.
-Activities will include program development, Tribal-based trainings, grant writing, and attending meetings to coordinate and support Tribal efforts to address poverty-related food insecurity.
-The VISTA member will be based in the Fond du Lac Reservation’s Planning Division and will work with all divisional staff throughout their term.
-There will be other opportunities to work on other types of projects such as transportation and comprehensive planning and grant writing.
+The VISTA member will be based at the Fond du Lac Reservation’s Gitigaaning (gardens and farm) and Na’enimonigamig (kitchen/cannery) and will work with all Agricultural division staff throughout their term.
 Some travel to offsite trainings may occur.
 The project site, located in the Sawyer, MN, is a thirty-six-acre farm that will be the initial core of activities as well as potential onsite housing, with opportunities in other locations on the Reservation.

 Member Duties:

-1. Research innovative food programs that use small agricultural properties to support education, economic development and food production.
+1) Research innovative food programs that use small agricultural properties to support education, economic development and food production.

-2. Develop components for a business plan that could be implemented at various agricultural properties to expand community garden projects to other underserved tribal members.
+2) Develop components for a business plan that could be implemented at various agricultural properties to expand community garden projects to other underserved tribal members.

-4. Assist with developing programming that is listed as priorities in the Local Foods Strategic Plan and Food Sovereignty Assessment.
+3) Assist with developing programming that is listed as priorities in the Local Foods Strategic Plan and Food Sovereignty Assessment.

-5. Educate community on Food Sovereignty efforts through a marketing campaign using print, social, electronic and radio media outlets including development of a media guide for future use.
+4) Educate community on Food Sovereignty efforts through a marketing campaign using print, social, electronic and radio media outlets including development of a media guide for future use.

 Support children and families in the Lincoln Park neighborhood by recruiting and managing volunteers, doing community outreach and working on Policy, System, and Environment changes.